10 Foods You Didn't Know You Could Freeze, But Totally Should

 Then pop the baking sheet into the freezer.
 Once the garlic is firm, place the frozen pieces into a freezer-safe bag or container with a lid, and store until it's time to season up soups, stews, sauces, and more.

-"The frozen garlic will keep for up to a month with no loss in flavor," Bollings adds.
+"The frozen garlic will keep for up to a month with no loss in flavor," Bollings says.
 "Tasters in our test kitchen were unable to distinguish the frozen garlic from freshly minced when we used both in pasta with garlic and oil!"

 While dry pasta can remain in your pantry indefinitely, tender and tasty fresh pasta have a shorter shelf life.
 Luckily, you can stretch the lifespan of everything from spaghetti to sheets of lasagna.